 The Otto Group is part of society.
-Our actions have an impact on the people working for us in our supply chains, on the organizations cooperating with us, and not least on our customers.
+Our actions have an impact on our own employees, the people working for us in our supply chains, on the organizations cooperating with us, and not least on our customers.
 That is why we bear responsibility on many levels, as a reliable partner and promoter of diverse initiatives.
 By acting in accordance with our value-oriented mindset, we would like to positively shape the future of our society.

 The Otto Group's history is closely linked to its social and environmental commitment.
 We are convinced that economic success goes hand in hand with the responsibility to help others, to support them on their way and to move society ahead as a whole.
 We have been doing this for decades.
 For almost 30 years, for example, the Environmental Foundation Michael Otto (Umweltstiftung Michael Otto) has been addressing the question of what forward-looking solutions in nature conservation and environmental protection might look like and helping to implement them.
 The Aid by Trade Foundation, founded by Prof Dr Michael Otto in 2005, is the sponsoring organization of the “Cotton made in Africa” (CmiA) and “The Good Cashmere” standards.
 The CmiA initiative is dedicated to controlled environmental protection and better living and working conditions for smallholder cotton farmers in sub-Saharan Africa.
 “The Good Cashmere” advocates sustainably produced cashmere from Inner Mongolia and includes the areas of animal wellfare, social criteria, and environmental sustainability.
 In 2012, the Stiftung KlimaWirtschaft (formerly Stiftung 2°) was founded on the initiative of Prof Dr Michael Otto.
 It brings together well-known business leaders who are committed to ambitious climate protection.